oblador/react-native-vector-icons/README.md

 #### Wrong icons are shown after upgrading this package

 You probably didn't update the font files linked to your native project after upgrading.
-You can relink the project or you can manually update them.
+However, this only applies to Android targets since iOS bundles the fonts when building the app (try to clean your build from Xcode if the problem exists).
+On android you can relink the project or you manually update the fonts.
+To have them automatically synced use the [gradle approach](https://github.com/oblador/react-native-vector-icons#option-with-gradle-recommended).

 #### Some icons are missing after upgrading this package